This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Suzette and Alex’s daughter, Hanna, is a difficult child.
 They want to raise her in a loving environment, but it is proving more and more difficult as Hanna’s behavior becomes worse.

-Told from alternating points of view – Suzette and Hanna.
+Baby Teeth is told from alternating points of view – Suzette and Hanna.
 Suzette is not only dealing with her difficult child, but also suffers from chronic illness.
 This combination has created a lot of stress and unhappiness in her life.
 She notices how devious Hanna is, but Alex doesn’t want to believe anything bad about his little girl.
 Hanna is seven-years-old, but doesn’t speak and displays anti-social behavior.
 Hannah is super creepy and diabolical.
 Suzette is to the point where she can no longer handle Hanna’s behavior, and Hanna is only becoming more cruel toward her mother.